ljwolf/ljwolf.github.io/blogdump/postbypost/i-usually-dont-think-much-about.md

 date: 2015-06-18T23:49:13Z
 url: i-usually-dont-think-much-about
 title: Untitled
+tags: ["and this is about as"," human geography"," as i get these days"," geography"," gis"," python"," github"," ssh"," publicity"," anonymity"," pseudonymity"," feminist software foundation"," tox"," identity", "imported"]
 ---
 <p>I usually don’t think much about
 credentialization online.
 I have a few internet aliases (like